 The Justice for Our Neighbors (JFON) program was initiated by the General Board of Global Ministries in 1999 and has served thousands of immigrants throughout the United States.
 The United Methodist Committee on Relief (UMCOR) sponsors the program, with over 40 clinic sites operating nationwide.
 JFON was created as a response to the increasingly complex immigration regulations stemming from the Immigration Reform and Immigration Act of 1996.
 Subsequently, the Patriot Act exacerbated the situation, causing backlogs on new and existing applications and an increase in deportation orders.

 New England JFON opened its first doors in the fall of 2012 in Portland, ME and Springfield, MA.
 In the fall of 2014, a third clinic opened in Woburn, MA.
+Although the Portland Clinic closed in 2017, new clinics opened in Lowell and Lawrence MA the fall of 2018.

 To provide high-quality, accessible, free immigration legal services to low-income immigrants